nick88msn/swift-starter-kit/README.md

 // also trigonometry functions such as sin, cos, tan, asin, acos, atan, sinh, cosh, tanh
 ```
 ## Conditionals
+- if / else if / else
+- switch / case
 ```Swift
 // conditionals
 var age2:Int = Int.random(in: 4...24)